 Between working from home and the digitisation of the work force, we’ve been seeing (pun intended) a lot of our device screens- a large majority of work gets done sitting in front of a screen for 8 hours (or more) at a stretch and lot of in-work communication is handled via smart phones.
 Small wonder, then, that our eyes get tired!
-Held in conjunction with World Sight Day 2021, the latest Work Different session focused on 2 things- types of common eye problems, and some simple remedies, with Dr. Inthirani Kumar.
+Held in conjunction with World Sight Day 2021, the latest Work Different session held on 19th November 2021, focused on 2 things- types of common eye problems, and some simple remedies, with Dr. Inthirani Kumar.

 Common Eye Problems